After School Clubs

 Clubs meet after school on Monday or Wednesday from 2:45-3:45.
 The clubs offered range from soccer and basketball to Minecraft and lego exploration to culinary skills in the Polk Chefs program.
 Each club is fun for the students and teaches them a new concept outside of our Virginia state curriculum.

 Here are just a few of the clubs we offer:

-- Cheerleading is a year round club.
-Students in grades 1, 2 and 3 can participate.
+- Cheerleading is a year-round club.
+Students in grades 1-3 can participate.
 The cheerleaders learn many sideline cheers, cheer jumps, and sometimes even pyramids!
-The cheerleaders provide with Polk with entertainment and school spirit!
+The cheerleaders provide Polk with entertainment and school spirit!
 Often times we participate at school board meetings, assemblies, in-school events, and even community events!

 Mad Science-“Secret Agent Lab” Ever wanted to be a detective?
 Do you think you have what it takes to discover "who done it"?
 If so, this program is for you!
 From secret communications and detective crime science to the inner workings of our cells and cool chemistry, this program is sure to make you go hmmm!
 Each day, we sleuth out the answers to many of life's mysteries!

 - In Girls' Coding Club, we do a variety of online and offline coding activities that teach communication skills, sequential thinking, and problem-solving.
 For example, the students gave and followed directions to help a partner get to the end of a maze.
 We also learn how coding is used in our day-to-day life and some important vocabulary words.
 Each week, students try out websites and apps, such as code.org, Kodable, and Robot School.
 We even use robots and use what we've learned to tell them what to do!